JuliaGraphics/Luxor.jl/docs/src/howto/simplegraphics.md

 Use [`line`](@ref) and [`rline`](@ref) to draw straight lines. `line(pt1, pt2, action)` makes a path consisting of a line between two points. `line(pt)` adds a line to the current path going from the most recent current point to `pt`. `rline(pt)` adds a line relative to the current point.

 You can use [`rule`](@ref) to draw a horizontal line through a point.
 Supply an angle for lines at an angle to the current x-axis.

-Another method of `rule()` draws a line through two points.
+This example rules lines at an angle of -π/2 to the current x-axis.

 ```@example
 using Luxor # hide